What is “Error: incompatible types” in Java?

 3. Incorrect Type Assignment in Inheritance (Downcasting)

 This happens when you try to assign an object of a parent class type to a variable of a child class type without an explicit cast.
-This is because while every Dog
+This is because while every Dog is an Animal, not every Animal is a Dog.

 - Solution: Check if the downcast is safe using the

-operator, and then perform an explicit cast.class Animal {} class Dog extends Animal {} public class CastingTest { public static void main(String[] args) { Animal myAnimal = new Dog(); // Dog myDog = myAnimal; // Error: Cannot assign Animal to Dog if (myAnimal instanceof Dog) { Dog myDog = (Dog) myAnimal; // Explicit cast } } }
+instanceofoperator, and then perform an explicit cast.class Animal {} class Dog extends Animal {} public class CastingTest { public static void main(String[] args) { Animal myAnimal = new Dog(); // Dog myDog = myAnimal; // Error: Cannot assign Animal to Dog if (myAnimal instanceof Dog) { Dog myDog = (Dog) myAnimal; // Explicit cast } } }

 4. Generic Type Mismatch